 - Persistent bad breath: If bad breath persists after you use toothpaste and mouthwash, or if your mouth smells bad, an infection may be the cause.

-- New discomfort in the extraction area: If pain returns after the initial discomfort have subsided, an infection can be taking hold.
+- New discomfort in the extraction area: If pain returns after the initial discomfort has subsided, an infection can take hold.

 Pictures of infected tooth extraction

 If you cannot imagine what an infected tooth extraction will be like.
 We will provide you with a tooth extraction infection pictures.

 How long after a tooth extraction can infection set in?

 An infected tooth extraction frequently starts within 1-2 days of the extraction, however, it can also appear much later.
 It’s possible that symptoms of infection won’t appear for 3–4 weeks after the procedure.

 How can I prevent infection after tooth extraction?

 By following post-extraction care instructions provided by your dentist, you can decrease the chances of inflammation and infection occurring.
 These directions may include:

 - You may be instructed to rinse your mouth regularly with warm salt water to reduce discomfort.